 Retirement savings mistake #2: Investing too conservatively

-Some young adults are apprehensive about investing in equity markets because they saw how the 2008 Great Recession affected their parents’ savings, Denning says.
+Some young adults are apprehensive about investing in equity markets because they saw how the 2008 Great Recession affected their parents’ savings, Larson says.
 As a result, they may be holding too much cash or investing too conservatively based on their long-term investment objectives.
 If you’re young, you may need to consider more aggressive investments to help combat long-term inflation and pursue strong growth, he says.

 You may also want to consider a target date fund.
 These funds can target a date that matches the year you think you are going to retire, and the fund will automatically shift to more conservative investments as you get closer to that year.